-One or more interactive elements has been excluded from this version of the
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here:

 USING A CHORD INSTRUMENT

 People sometimes worry that it's "cheating" to use an instrument in an aural skills class.
 We prefer to think of it differently: instead of asking whether or not it's cheating, we ask, is it useful in building skills?